rsegtx/IO.Outbound.Sdk.Droid/README.md

 # IO.Outbound.Sdk.Droid

+This project is based on an outdated API and is no longer supported as Zendesk has elminated their free developer accounts.
+Feel free to use this project as a starting point should you need to build Xamarin bindings for Outbound.

 The Outbound platform helps you create, automate, and optimize messaging across web, SMS, email, and mobile push.
 A part of the Outbound platform are SDKs for both Android and iOS that simplify adding robust messaging to your mobile apps.